TimofeyTTT/Quizboard/README.md

 The program checks the results in the backend

-The program returns the result
+The program returns the result.

 ### Known Bugs